-In middle school, late work may be accepted one day late with a penalty of 50% and after that, the student will still need to complete the assignment but it will not receive any credit.
-Any assignment found to be plagiarized will result in an automatic 0 on the assignment and a referral to administration for possible further consequence.
+In addition to the above, for middle school students, late work may be accepted one day late with a penalty of 50% and after that, the student will still need to complete the assignment but it will not receive any credit.
+Any assignment found to be plagiarized will result in an automatic 0 on the assignment and a referral to the administration for further consequences.
+Please know that for assignments for which students have more than one night to complete the work, exceptions to this policy cannot be made for extracurricular activities, minor illnesses, fatigue, etc.